Shawn-H-Wang/SEHOTN/README.md

-# SEHOTN
+# SHOTUN
-Source code of our new work "Self-Expressive High-Order Tensor Network for Unsupervised Hyperspectral and Multispectral Images Fusion"
+Source code of our new work "Self-Expressive High-Order Tensor Unrolling Network for Unsupervised Hyperspectral and Multispectral Images Fusion"